pseusys/SeasideVPN/README.md

 | Viridian Algae | 65 |
 | Viridian Reef | 82 |
 | Seaside VPN | 83 |

-There are some important notes and conditions that must be fulfilled in order for system to work as expected:

-- Viridian packets must not exceed 65495 bytes (that is max UDP packet size minus overflow for encryption).
-- Whirlpool nodes can't maintain more than 65533 viridians (due to the whirlpool node architecture).

 ### Repository structure